-is an essential part during the whole cycle of software development in our company.
-For each project, depending on its complexity and requirements is created an individual testing strategy, it allows to release a product of the highest quality while saving time and resources for its development.
+is a critical part of the software development cycle in our company.
+For each project, depending on its complexity and requirements, an individual testing plan is created.
+This plan allows us to release a product of the highest quality, while saving critical development time and resources.

 Depending on the kind of the developing project, we apply the following testing types:..................

 Testing of documentation - is used here at an early stage of software development, verifying: completeness, correctness, consistency, feasibility, verifiability, prioritization, necessity, etc.